[Tolen Ren's memory]

 TUVOK: Thank you.
 I'll be returning shortly.
 Tuvok out.
 Thank you for

-your help, Mrs. Ren.
+your help, Mrs Ren.

-forgive him?
+him?

 [Sickbay]

-into the atrium or anything else after that.
+atrium or anything else after that.

 TUVOK: The last thing you remember is?